chain4travel/camino-docs/docs/apps/nodes/set-up-node-with-docker.md

 ## Node upgrade

-CaminoGo is an ongoing project and there are regular version upgrades.
+Camino-Node is an ongoing project and there are regular version upgrades.
 Most upgrades are recommended but not required.
 Advance notice will be given for upgrades that are not backwards compatible.
 When a new version of the node is released, you will notice log lines like:

 ```text
 Jan 08 10:26:45 ip-172-31-16-229 caminogo[6335]: INFO [01-08|10:26:45] caminogo/network/peer.go#526: beacon 9CkG9MBNavnw7EVSRsuFr7ws9gascDQy3 attempting to connect with newer version camino/0.1.0.
 You may want to update your client